mzagozen/nso-docker/README.md

     -   can be used directly to compile packages and similar

 The development image can be used immediately, for example as the image for a CI docker container runner to use for running CI jobs that involve compilation of NSO packages and similar.
 The production image is intended to be used as a base image on which you add your own packages, like NEDs and your service packages, to produce a final image for your environment.

+In addition there are some pre-canned git project repository skeletons that help you to quickly establish a project structure and unlock multiple advanced features, like rebuilding packages and reloading in a running NSO container, automatic CI jobs etc. See the [NID skeletons](./skeletons/) for how to get started developing in the NID ecosystem.

 # How and why?